ULHPC/ulhpc-docs/docs/policies/passwords.md

 ## Password Requirements and Guidelines

 One of the potentially weakest links in computer security is the individual password.
-Despite the University's and ULHPC's efforts to keep hackers out of your personal files and away from University resources (e.g., email, web files, licensed software), easily-guessed passwords are still a big problem so you should really pay attention to the following guidelines and recommendations.
+Despite the University's and ULHPC's efforts to protect your personal files and the University resources (e.g., email, web files, licensed software), easily-guessed passwords are still a big problem so you should really pay attention to the following guidelines and recommendations.

 Recently, the National Institute of Standards and Technology (NIST) has updated their Digital Identity Guidelines in [Special Publication 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html).
 We have updated our password policy to bring it in closer alignment with this guidelines.
 In particular, the updated guidance is counter to the long-held philosophy that passwords must be long and complex.
 In contrast, the new guidelines recommend that passwords should be "__easy to remember__" but "__hard to guess__", allowing for usability and security to go hand-in-hand.
 Inpired with other password policies and guidelines ([Stanford](https://uit.stanford.edu/service/accounts/passwords), [NERSC](https://docs.nersc.gov/accounts/passwords/)), ULHPC thus recommends the usage of  "_pass phrases_" instead of passwords.
 Pass phrases are longer, but easier to remember than complex passwords, and if well-chosen can provide better protection against hackers.

-In addition, the following rules based on password length and usage of [Multi-Factor Authentication (MFA)](connect/mfa.md) must be satisfied:
+In addition, the following rules based on password length and usage of [Multi-Factor Authentication (MFA)](https://service.uni.lu/sp?id=kb_article_view&sys_kb_id=443d6fd03b324214fe0d676aa5e45a36) must be satisfied:

 - The enforced minimum length for accounts _with_ MFA enabled is 8 characters.
 If MFA is **not** enabled for your account the minimum password length is 14 characters.
 - The ability to use all special characters according to the following guidelines (see also the [Stanford Password Requirements Quick Guide](https://uit.stanford.edu/service/accounts/passwords/quickguide)) depending on the password length: